Universe-Man/Weather-App/README.md

+Welcome to Weather App!

+To run locally, run "npm run dev" in your terminal.

+You can find the project running at http://localhost:3000 in the browser of your choice.

+Enter the name of a city to instantly see the current weather conditions of that city.
+Click on the Imperial / Metric toggle button in the upper-right to swap scales.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.